Constipation Symptoms: Signs & Possible Related Conditions

 There are some complications that may occur if you don’t have soft, regular bowel movements, including:

-- Hemorrhoids -- These are swollen, inflamed veins in your rectum.
+- Hemorrhoids – These are swollen, inflamed veins in your rectum, which can cause rectal bleeding, pain, and itching.

-- Anal fissures -- These are tears in the lining of your anus caused by hardened stool trying to pass through.
+- Anal fissures – These are tears in the lining of your anus caused by hardened stool trying to pass through.
+Anal fissures can result in pain, tearing, and rectal bleeding during bowel movements.

-- Fecal impaction -- This is a pile-up of too much stool in the rectum and anus.
+- Fecal impaction – This is a pile-up of too much stool in the rectum and anus.
+Faecal impaction can cause overflow diarrhoea, where liquid stool leaks around the obstruction.

 We commonly treat these conditions at Alabama Colon & Rectal Institute, but you can go a long way in eliminating them by doing all you can to keep your bowels healthy and moving.